canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 Ubuntu versions and architectures to download::

     * Cloud Mirror does not exist.
 Creating.
-    * Do you want to get images for precise release (y/N)? n
     * Do you want to get images for trusty release (y/N)? n
-    * Do you want to get images for xenial release (Y/N)? y
+    * Do you want to get images for xenial release (Y/n)? y
     * Do you want to get images for yakkety release (y/N)? n
+    * Do you want to get images for zesty release (y/N)? y
-    * Do you want to get images for zesty release (y/N)? n *
+    * Do you want to get images for artful release (y/N)? n *
     * Do you want to get images for amd64 architecture (Y/n)? y
     * Do you want to get images for i386 architecture (y/N)? n